 The packer would help you reduce 1 or 2 people and continue producing at the same folder-gluer speed.
 This means that you either need no packing person remaining or that the remaining person is packing twice as fast as before.

 If the bottleneck is at the packing then whatever you do with the packer, it would be very helpful.

 For simplicity, let’s take the same example: Your gluer is running at a speed of 50,000 boxes per hour with 2 people working hard to pack at that speed.

 This time though, you know the folder gluer can run at 80,000 boxes per hour.
 In this specific situation, you may want to find a packer that helps you achieve your full potential of 80,000 boxes per hour either fully automatically or with 1 person only.

-On the other hand, if you’re always in the small-volume ranges of 20,000-40,000 boxes per setup, then you typically won’t reach your folder-gluer’s top speed and this is where packing help stations/aid might be of interest to you for ergonomic reasons or organizational efforts.
+On the other hand, if you’re always in the small-volume ranges of 20,000-40,000 boxes per setup, then you typically won’t reach your folder-gluer’s top speed and this is where Collecting Tables like IMPACK's Packing Help Station might be of interest to you for ergonomic reasons or organizational efforts.

-The real tipping point between deciding to go from a gluer only to adding a packer or not is the setup time i.e. if your gluer could go faster and the packing people can follow, then this is where tuning your gluer only would be a better first option than going for a packer.
+The real tipping point between deciding whether you should add a folder-gluer packer or not is the setup time i.e. if your gluer could go faster and the packing people can follow, then this is where tuning your gluer would be a better first option than adding a packer to your folder-gluer.

 However, if your gluer is far from reaching its full potential and your 2 packing persons are exhausted from working hard each day, then this is the best indication that it is time to explore some options of packers.